PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 directory and all of its subdirectories.
 Because it takes time to run PlasmaPy's tests, it is usually most convenient to specify that only a subset of the tests be run.
 To run the tests contained within a particular file or directory, include its name after ``pytest``.
-The tests in :file:`test_atomic.py` can be run with:
+If you are in the directory :file:`plasmapy/particles/tests`, then the tests in in :file:`test_atomic.py` can be run with:

 .. code-block:: shell